Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Select both USA, CA, UK and EU as target regions with conditional Consent and dedicated Cookie Banners.
 * Consent Statistics: see how many visitors accept, decline, or don't need a cookie notice at all.
 * Improve conversion with A/B Testing: which cookie banner has the best consent ratio?
 Run tests and measure what works best for your site.
-* All Legal Documents: Customized and legally validated privacy statements (EU, CA, UK & US), cookie policy (EU, UK, CA & US), disclaimer, processing agreements (EU, UK, CA & US) , dataleak reporting tools, created and updated by a dedicated law firm
+* All Legal Documents: Customized and legally validated privacy statements (EU, CA, UK & US), cookie policy (EU, UK, CA & US), Impressum, disclaimer, processing agreements (EU, UK, CA & US) , dataleak reporting tools, created and updated by a dedicated law firm
 * Geo IP Cookie Consent: Cookie Consent is different everywhere.
 Show the correct Cookie Notice based on IP location, but only if a banner is needed.
 * CCPA Consent and Legal documents.
 * COPPA ready with Children's Privacy Policy